Fault tolerance - Amazon Web Services Support

 Description

-This check alerts you if any of your virtual private gateways or Direct Connect gateways aren't configured to use at least two Direct Connect locations.
-Lack of location resiliency can result in unexpected downtime and a poor connectivity experience.
+This check alerts you if any Direct Connect gateway or virtual private gateway isn't configured with virtual interfaces across at least two distinct Direct Connect locations.
+Lack of location resiliency can result in unexpected downtime during maintenance, a fiber cut, a device failure, or a complete location failure.

 Note